tedtieken/django-project-skel/README.md

 # Installation #
 ## Preparing for a new project

+There is some wait time while pip installs requirements and while running the first set of tests, these steps can be delayed until waiting for tasks to complete.

 * Gather domain credentials
 * Collect AWS Credentials
     1. AWS Management Console > IAM > Users > Create new user > [project_name]